Andreas Stamatiadis: Managerial career

-In the summer of 1979, after his tenure at AEK was over, Stamatiadis took over as coach of Atromitos, where he secured the league title in second division, while in 1980 he sat for the first time on the bench of Egaleo in the second division, keeping them in the category.
-The following season, he claimed the promotion to the first division, which he did not secure in the end, as he was defeated by Rodos of Michalis Bellis in a draw, at the stadium of Heraklion, with 1–0 loss in at the extra time.
-In 1981 Stamatiadis was the coach of Diagoras for a year and in the summer of 1982 he returned to Egaleo.
-The team from the western suburbs won the last championship of the South and were promoted to the first division.
-In 1985 he returned to Atromitos for a season and then coached Acharnaikos.
+In the summer of 1979, after his tenure at AEK was over, Stamatiadis took over as the manager of Atromitos, where he won the league in the second division.
+In 1980 he was at the bench of Egaleo in the second division, helping them to avoid relegation.
+The following season, he claimed the promotion to the first division.
+Eventually he did not manage to secure in the end, as he was defeated by Rodos of Michalis Bellis in a draw, at the stadium of Heraklion, with 1–0 defeat at the extra time.
+In 1981 Stamatiadis was the manager of Diagoras for a year and in the summer of 1982 he returned to Egaleo.
+The club from the western suburbs won the last championship of the South and were promoted to the first division.
+In 1983 he returned to Atromitos for a season and then coached Acharnaikos.

 In 1986, he was the manager of Greece U21 for six years.
 During his years they reached the final of the 1988 European U21 Championship, against France.

-From 1992 on, he worked time to time the infrastructure departments of AEK, while for several years he was the director of these departments, a position from which he left in 2013, when he was replaced by Akis Zikos.
+From 1992 on, he worked from time to time at the infrastructure departments of AEK, while for several years he was the director of these departments, a position from which he left in 2013, when he was replaced by Akis Zikos.

 After football

-Stamatiadis continuously participated in the events of the Veterans Association of AEK Athens, where he was also their president, while bequeathing his adoration for the team to his two sons, Dimitris and Kostas, who are actively involved with AEK Amateur sections offering from administrative positions their services to the club.
-In 28 February 2024 at Agia Sophia Stadium, before the match of AEK against PAS Giannina, he was honoured with the "golden double-headed eagle" by Dimitris Melissanidis for his services to the club.
+Stamatiadis continuously participated in the events of the Veterans Association of AEK Athens, where he also served as their president.
+He bequeathed his adoration for the club to his two sons, Dimitris and Kostas, who are actively involved with the amateur departments of AEK, serving the club in administrative positions.
+On 28 February 2024 at Agia Sophia Stadium, before the match of AEK against PAS Giannina, he was honoured with the "golden double-headed eagle" by Dimitris Melissanidis for his services to the club.

 Personal life and death

 Stamatiadis was married and had two sons.
-He died after series of health issues in Athens, on 23 January 2025, at the age of 89.
+He died after a series of health issues in Athens, on 23 January 2025, at the age of 89.

 Style of play

-Fast and with excellent technical training, competing close to the touchline, Stamatiadis had the ability to converge and sometimes threaten the opposition goal with thunderous shots.
-He was also the assist man of AEK Athens, as many goals that were scored by team stars such as Mimis Papaioannou, Kostas Nestoridis, Miltos Papapostolou and Giannis Marditsis, came from his feet.
-A rare leadership figure and an example of calmness and logic in adverse circumstances, he inspired confidence in his teammates and at the same time enjoyed the universal respect of his opponents.
-With a "sharp" eye, he immediately recognized the mistakes of the game and guided his teammates like a coach on the field.
+Stamatiadis was a fast and technically proficient winger, who operated mainly close to the touchline.
+He was capable of cutting inside and threatening the opposition goal with powerful shots.
+He was also a key provider of assists for AEK Athens, with many goals scored by the team's main strikers, which came from his passes.
+Furthermore Stamatiadis was described as a natural leader, was known for his composure and clear thinking in difficult situations.
+He inspired confidence in his teammates and earned the respect of his opponents.
+With strong awareness of the game, he was able to quickly identify mistakes and often guided his teammates on the pitch like a manager.